Halloween Safety Tips for Kids and Parents

 • Get the Fit Right: Costumes aren’t designed for everyday wear, but on Halloween you’re asking a lot of them.
 Make sure they fit well without excess fabric from capes or dresses posing a trip hazard.

 • Label Your Child: Of course you’re going to stay close to little ones when out trick or treating, but it’s remarkably easy to lose sight, in the dark, of excited little people moving from house to house in a group.
-Pop your child’s address and your phone number on their costume somewhere.
+Pop your phone number on your child's costume somewhere.

-• Check for Choking: At no other point in the year would we gaily stand back as strangers hand our children sweets.
-For younger children particularly, do check their loot before letting them tuck in, and don’t let them run with food in their mouth.
+• Check for Choking: At no other point in the year would we happily stand back as strangers hand our children sweets.
+However, for younger children particularly, do check their loot before letting them tuck in, and don’t let them run with food in their mouth.

 • Head out Early: If your children are under their teens then you should be heading out trick or treating earlier in the evening.
 Later on and you risk your little ones getting scared by more sinister costumes of older revellers.